 Following not being satisfied with what I could find on Islam and environment, in 2009 I self-published: ‘199 ways to please God, how to (re-)align your daily life with your duty of care for Creation’ – not because I’m particularly trained in the area, but because I couldn’t find anything similar and thus had to think, ‘well OK, I’ll have a go then’.
-It is available via the publisher, Amazon UK, Amazon US and any other book shop by mentioning the ISBN: 978-1844266296.
+It was available via the publisher and any other book shop by mentioning the ISBN: 978-1844266296.
 Where I am now working on a new version, I am publishing the ‘old’ version bit by bit online on Medium.

 The book is arranged in four sections: beliefs (aqaaid), worship (ibadah), transactions (muamalat) and moral character (akhlaq).
 Within each section there are several chapters, e.g. under beliefs there are chapters about unity (tawheed) of Creation (which is wider than unity as in one God) and our duty of guardianship (khilafa).
 The section on worship includes chapters about prayer and fasting.
 The section on transactions includes chapters on shopping and investment (including info on what banks do with our money & reflect on whether that is something we might want to have on our record as it’s our money).
 The section on moral character includes chapters about supplication (dua) and etiquette of eating (impact on environment of pesticides, quantity of food we eat).